Regalias/scry/README.md

 4. Profit

 Notes:
+- Data is stored in a file named `buylists.db` in the executable working directory
 - Left click on the product image to add a copy to your list, right click to remove a copy
 - While it eventually works, searching basic lands will take an eternity due to the sheer volume of results
 - Expect bugs